 It is a brilliant way to build your online brand.

 6. Generate a good income

-You can also make money through sponsored posts with brands, affiliate marketing, providing a service like coaching, consulting services or online courses or sell products.
+You can also make money online through sponsored posts with brands, affiliate marketing, providing a service like coaching, consulting services or online courses or selling products.